-- All bouts at fencing in official FIE competitions are directed by a referee who must be an FIE referee licensed for the current season. - 2 The Referee has many duties: - a) He calls the roll of the competitors (cf. t.114, t.118, t.119). - b) He directs the bout. - c) Before each bout he must check the weapons, clothes and equipment of the fencers, according to the regulations below. - d) He superintends the proper functioning of the electrical apparatus.
-Either on his own initiative or when asked to do so by a team captain or competitor, he implements tests necessary to check the apparatus and locate any faults which may be found.
-He will prevent the competitors from hindering the tests by unplugging or changing their equipment prematurely. - e) He directs the judges, time-keepers, scorers, etc. - f) He positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps.
+- All bouts at fencing in official FIE competitions are directed by a referee who must be an FIE referee licensed for the current season. - 2 Duties of referees: - a) The Referee calls the roll of the competitors (cf. t.114, t.118, t.119). - b) The Referee directs the bout. - c) Before each bout, the Referee must check the weapons, clothes and equipment of the fencers, according to the regulations below.

-- g) He penalises faults (cf. t.164).

-- h) He awards the hits (cf. t.
-54ss).

-- i) He maintains order (cf. t.137).

-- j) Whenever he considers it necessary, he should consult the experts concerning the electrical apparatus (cf. o.28).

-- k) The Referee should also supervise the state of the conductive piste; he must not allow the bout to commence or to continue if the conductive piste has holes in it which might affect the proper registering of hits.
+- d) The Referee superintends the proper functioning of the electrical apparatus.
+Either on own initiative or when asked to do so by a team captain or competitor, the Referee implements tests necessary to check the apparatus and locate any faults which may be found.
+The Referee will prevent the competitors from hindering the tests by unplugging or changing their equipment prematurely. - e) The Referee directs the judges, time-keepers, scorers, etc. - f) The Referee positions himself and moves in such a way as to be able to follow the bout while always being able to see the illumination of the signal lamps. - g) The Referee penalises faults (cf. t.164). - h) The Referee awards the hits (cf. t.
+54ss). - i) The Referee maintains order (cf. t.137). - j) Whenever necessary, the Referee should consult the experts concerning the electrical apparatus (cf. o.28). - k) The Referee must also supervise the state of the conductive piste and not allow the bout to commence or to continue if the conductive piste has holes in it which might affect the proper registering of hits.